 Strategic technology partners are essential to our open strategy.
 A significant percentage of our customers choose to integrate our ecommerce platform with third-party application providers using our open APIs and software development kits.
 The functionality and popularity of our platform depends, in part, on our ability to integrate our platform with third-party applications and platforms, including marketplaces and social media sites.
 We are dependent on strategic technology partner solutions for major ecommerce categories, including payments, shipping, tax, accounting, ERP, marketing, fulfillment, cross-channel commerce, and POS.
 We will continue to depend on various third-party relationships to sustain and grow our business.
 Third-party application providers' sites may change the features of their applications and platforms or alter their governing terms.
 They may restrict our ability to add, customize or integrate systems, functionality and shopper experiences.
 Such changes could limit or terminate our ability to use these third-party applications and platforms and provide our customers a highly extensible and customizable experience.
 This could negatively impact our offerings and harm our business.
-Marketplaces or social networks that have allow limited integration into their platforms, such as Amazon, eBay, Facebook and Instagram, may discontinue our access or allow other platforms to integrate or integrate more easily.
+Marketplaces or social networks that have allow limited integrate more easily.
 This would increase competition for ecommerce platforms across their solutions.
 Our business will be negatively impacted if we fail to retain these relationships for any reason, including due to third parties' failure to support or secure their technology or our integrations; errors, bugs, or defects in their technology; or changes in our platform.
 Any such failure could harm our relationship with our customers, our reputation and brand, our revenue, our business, and our results of operations.